croffler/hugo-test/site/content/sbp/spring-data-quick-start.markdown

 # Installation

 Before using this guide, you have to download [GigaSpaces XAP](http://www.gigaspaces.com/xap-download) and install the maven plugin.
-If youâ€™re not familiar with Maven, refer to [Building Java Projects with Maven](https://spring.io/guides/gs/maven/).
+If you're not familiar with Maven, refer to [Building Java Projects with Maven](https://spring.io/guides/gs/maven/).

 To install the XAP maven plugin run the `installmavenrep` script: